WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 ~~~
 {: .language-fortran}

-You cannot longer split the loop as computing every element in the loop requires the computation of the value on the previous index.
+You can no longer split the loop as computing every element in the loop requires the computation of the value on the previous index.

-Sometimes data dependencies can be solved by reordering operations, separating loops.
+Sometimes data dependencies can be solved by reordering operations, and separating loops.
 A data dependency like shown above cannot be eliminated without changing the algorithm itself or this portion of the code serial.

-In many cases there are many loops in a code that do not have data dependencies, some of them worth of being parallelized.
+In many cases, there are many loops in a code that do not have data dependencies, some of them worthy of being parallelized.
 Consider this simple initialization of an array (``simple_omp.f90``):

 ~~~